egumasa/construction_overlap/README.md

 My colleague and I have reused the code in the following publication:

-Suzuki, Y., Eguchi, M., & Jong, N. (2022).
+Suzuki, Y., Eguchi, M., & de Jong, N. (2022).
 Does the Reuse of Constructions Promote Fluency Development in Task Repetition?
 A Usage‐Based Perspective.
 TESOL Quarterly, tesq.3103. https://doi.org/10.1002/tesq.3103

 ## TODO
 - [ ] Refactor Tillman's code to allow a single, specified text file to compare to.